All answers

 What if I have already begged?

 Stop now.
 Your silence from this point forward is its own message.
-Do not send another text apologising for the begging — that is just another message in the pile.
+Do not send another text apologising for the begging unless one clean reset is genuinely needed.
 The shift in your behaviour speaks for itself.

 Is it wrong to tell them I love them?